 The place to come back to

 A friend once shared a story with me from before his departure to start university in London.
 Before he left, he lived in Bucharest in an apartment above his grandmother.
-They didn’t have a strong relationship and during his stay, they would hardly meet.
+They didn’t have a strong bond and during his stay, they would hardly meet.
 However, after a year spent living there, as my friend was saying goodbye, his grandmother began to cry.
-My friend was surprised by her passionate reaction and asked her why so many tears, for over the year they hardly seen each other.
-Grandma told him that even though they didn’t meet often, it was precious for her to know he was above her.
+My friend, surprised by her passionate reaction, asked her why so many tears, afterall, over the year they hardly seen each other.
+Grandma told him that even though they didn’t meet often, it was enough for her to know he was above her.
 When she heard the door slam, she knew he was there, and that gave her peace of mind.
-If she needed anything, it would only take a few minutes and he would be there.
-Her rock is leaving, that is why she wept.
+If she needed anything, it would only take a few minutes and he would be right there.
+Her rock was leaving, that is why she wept.

 Apart from my friend’s not-perfect family situation, his grandmother’s words illustrate how solitude can turn into loneliness.
-Although my friend’s grandmother often lived alone, she didn’t feel lonely because her grandson was close.
-That was enough.
-But as her grandson, her rock, was leaving, she felt sudden anxiety of loneliness.
+Although my friend’s grandmother often lived alone, she didn’t feel lonely because her grandson was close, that was enough.
+But as her grandson, her rock, was leaving, she felt the sudden anxiety of loneliness.

 Loneliness is a bitch.
-According to research, it is as bad as smoking 15 cigarettes a day.
+According to research, it is as bad as smoking fifteen cigarettes a day.
 We are all at risk, but we don’t have to succumb.

-We can also be and probably are this armor for others, we can give a gift of peace through our support.
+We can also be and probably are this armor for others, we can give a gift of peace through our support and company.

 A person you will tell